 A GUIDE TO AFRICA

-The South African slang doesn’t end with our first post.
+The South African slang doesn’t end with our part 1 and, there is also a part 3 to follow.
 There is still a lot more if you want to speak with the local flair, so here are a few more South Africanisms worth knowing.

 Tekkies